Red-cockaded Woodpecker (Dryobates borealis)

 - Other

-- Red-cockaded woodpeckers are endangered because the open forests with big, old pine trees have been replaced by forests with younger, smaller pines.
-Also, periodic natural fires, which historically kept the pinewoods open, have been suppressed since settlement.
+- Red-cockaded woodpeckers were initially listed as endangered in 1970 because the open forests with large, old pine trees have been replaced by forests with younger, smaller pines.
+Also, periodic natural fires, which historically kept the pineywoods open, have been suppressed since settlement.
 Periodic fire is needed to control the brushy understory and keep the pinewoods open.
-In 1994, an estimated 925 red-cockaded woodpeckers lived in Texas.
+However, after a 5-year review of the best available scientific information, U.S. Fish and Wildlife Service has reclassified this woodpecker as threatened.
+The species' population numbers have improved such that it is not currently in danger of extinction and does not fit the definition of "endangered" anymore.
+In 2024, it was estimated around 1,500 red-cockaded woodpeckers lived in Texas.